 Update 9th March.

 I had Round 1 of setting up for Chemo and Radiation in Adelaide and including a precise CT Scan.
-It was a big day and George,who was visiting from Darwin, accompanied me in what must have been a boring day for him.
+It was a big day and my mate, George, who was visiting from Darwin, accompanied me in what must have been a boring day for him.
 He did have a good book to read however.
 I was pretty tired by the time we got home after dark, but I did drive all the way.

 I will have two bouts of week long Chemo infusion but I will be free to move around.
 So on 27th March I commence Chemotherapy Treatment for one week and on 4th April I start with 15 minute a day Radiation for 6 weeks.
 The second week of Chemo comes up in week 4 of the Radiation Treatment.
 We have booked the van in to Windsor Gardens Caravan Park from 26th March until about 18th May.
 It is going to be a 40km drive there and back to the Lyell McEwin Hospital each day but that is our only option that gives a modicum of freedom.
 There are rooms and units available at two suburbs in the city especially for cancer patients and owned by the Cancer Council of South Australia but they are even further away from the Lyell McEwin Hospital.